 Cristo Rey Richmond High School is a Catholic learning community that educates young people of limited economic means to become men and women of faith, purpose and service.
 Through a rigorous college preparatory curriculum, integrated with a relevant work study experience, students graduate ready to succeed in college and in life.

-Cristo Rey Richmond High School is a part of the largest network of high schools in the country that exclusively serve low-income youth.
+Cristo Rey Richmond High School is a part of the largest network of high schools in the country that exclusively serve youth with limited economic means.
 As a part of the Cristo Rey Network, Cristo Rey schools adhere to a set of Mission Effectiveness Standards to protect the integrity of the model and articulate the shared mission.

 As a member of the Cristo Rey Network, Cristo Rey Richmond High School: